Uncertainty-Guided Appearance-Motion Association Network for Out-of-Distribution Action Detection: Our Proposed UAAN

 \subsection{Uncertainty-guided OOD Action Detection}

-\textbf{Action-background segmentation.} Real-world multimedia videos naturally mix background and actions (ID and OOD actions), which makes it insufficient to distinguish them only through classification and uncertainty.
+\textbf{Action-background segmentation.} Real-world videos naturally mix background and actions (ID and OOD actions), making it insufficient to recognize them only based on classification and uncertainty.
 Therefore, we design an action detection module to indicate the likelihood of an frame belonging to an action.
 For convenience, we treat the action-background segmentation as a binary classification task.